 Coral Spawning Observations

 The best way for reefs to recover from any disturbance is to repopulate through natural sexual reproduction, thereby increasing genetic diversity and abundance of corals on the reef.
 Coral spawning occurs when male and female gametes are released, fertilized and then settle on the reef to become a new coral colony.
 However, in the Maldives, little is known about the exact timing of this event, which is often species specific.
 In 2019, the Six Senses marine biology team had started surveying Six Senses Laamu house reef for spawning activity around the full moon in March and two species (Diploastrea heliopora and Porities lobata) were observed releasing male gametes 3 nights after the full moon.
 On the same day in 2020, a third species (Goniastrea retiformis) was observed releasing gamete bundles on this same day.
 Despite these observations, with 36 different coral genera have been recorded on Six Senses house reef, and 47 in Laamu, there is still much more research needed to understand this critical event.
-Now with a clearer idea of when spawning occurs, the Six Senses marine biology team will conduct a more detailed and targeted research project into coral spawning and recruitment success in 2021.
+Now with a clearer idea of when spawning occurs, the Six Senses marine biology team are conducting a more detailed and targeted research project into coral spawning and recruitment success.

 LIFE AFTER